easycoder/iwannashowyou/README.md

 1. By copying all the files from the repository to any server, typically LAMP/WAMP/MAMP.
 If the server runs PHP, your data will be stored on the server.
 If not then it will behave just as in (1) and store data in your browser.

-1. By copying all the files froom this repository to your computer.
+1. By copying all the files from this repository to your computer.
 You will need Python3 installed.
 At the command line, navigate to the folder then type `py rest.py`, where the initial `py` is the command that launches Python3.
-Then go to your browser and type `localhost:17348` in the address bar.
-All the data will be stored in a subfolder on your computer.
+Then go to your browser and type `localhost:17348` in the address bar (the port number is defined at the bottom of the `rest.py` script).
+All your data will be stored in a subfolder on your computer.

 ## User management